fxnn/deadbox/README.md

 When a user wants to access his private data from the internet, he currently has two possibilities:
 * Either he uses a public cloud, like Google Drive, Microsoft OneDrive etc.
   This forces the user to _always_ store his data on foreign servers.
-  He is not able to control who may access these data, as no popular (free of charge) cloud provider has support for encryption.
+  He is **not able to control** who may access these data, as no popular (free of charge) cloud provider has support for encryption.
 * Or he runs a private cloud (ownCloud, Nextcloud) on NAS devices.
   This forces the user to open a port to his private network behind a public DNS name, inducing a severe security risk.
   Security holes in the router, operating system or application software allow an attacker to enter the users private network and data.
-  The risk of such a security hole is high, as Dynamic DNS and private clouds rely on a broad interface and many different technologies.
+  The **risk of such a security hole is high**, as Dynamic DNS and private clouds rely on a broad interface and many different technologies.

 Having a way of remotely accessing private data, without neither storing them on foreign servers nor opening up one's private network using large interfaces,